emilywade/fifth-taste/README.md

 - Bootstrap's built-in form validation for client-side validation
 - Django's clean() method for server-side validation to ensure that the data entered by users is both accurate and secure before being saved to the database.

 #### Manual Testing
-- Django Shell: Initially, I used the Django shell to manually test key functions and methods to ensure they were working as expected.
-This allowed for quick and direct feedback on the behavior of models, views, and other backend logic.
-- CSS, HTML, and JavaScript Validators: I validated HTML using `djhtml` and CSS using [W3C](https://validator.w3.org/).
-JavaScript was tested using console-based debugging during development, as well as [JSHint](https://jshint.com/) after completion.

-#### Manual Testing
 ##### Django Shell